WPChill/download-monitor/readme.txt

 = 1.9.8: May xx, 2017 =
 * Tweak: Add option to allow HTTP header X_FORWARD_FOR.
 Allowing Download Monitor to use the X_FORWARDED_FOR HTTP header set by proxies as the IP address.
+* Tweak: Download files that are added via 'Quick-add download' are now properly added to WP media library.

 = 1.9.7: May 5, 2017 =
 * Tweak: Added capability checks to log export and delete functionality.
 Props [Pritect](http://www.pritect.net/).